ascemama/zhongwen-android/README.md

   syllables, depending on the tone of the Chinese character.
 - Highlights the characters whose translation is displayed in the pop-up window.
+- Easy link to pleco for thorough character explanation.
 - Some Zhongwen extension laptop features are currently not supported: interfacte to Skritter/grammar/vocabulary list.